tashifkhan/JIIT-time-table-website/README.md

 - **Branch Support**: Handles multiple branches and years
 - **Compare TimeTables**: Parses multiple timetables and tells you the common free slots & classes
 - **Shareable Timetable**: Now timetables can be recreated by simple url sharing.
-- **Save Configs**: Save and load multiple timetable configs to load that tiemtable anytime.
+- **Save Configs**: Save and load multiple timetable configs to load that timetable anytime.
-- **Timeline View**: No need to export the timetable... you can view the timetable at /timetable route because stored locally
+- **Timeline View**: No need to export the timetable... you can view the timetable at /timeline route because stored locally
+- **Mess Menu**: Added mess menu fetching as well....
 - **Export Options**: PDF, PNG, and Google Calendar sync
 - **Custom Events**: Edit the timetable and add custom events
 - **Academic Calendar**: Fetch and sync the academic calendar to Google Calendar
 - **Enhanced Color Coding**: More color coding for events synced to Google Calendar
+- **Mobile-First Design**: Responsive navbar with multi-line text support and swipe navigation
+- **Touch Gestures**: Swipe left/right to navigate between pages on mobile devices

 ## Tech Stack